bltsandwich1/ForegroundDetector/README.md

 ## Known Issues

 - There is no decoupling of the number of training frames and the number of number of frames that contribute to your composite.
-- Noted variable passing in the usage is inefficient
+- Passing Variables to and from the workspace is inefficient as noted above
+- readavi() is broken in octave, feeding images directly works fine.